 Raw garlic is rich in allicin, a sulfur-containing compound that forms when garlic is crushed or chopped.
 Allicin is the key ingredient responsible for many health benefits, including lowering cholesterol.
 Some research evidence suggests that eating raw garlic daily can reduce LDL “bad” cholesterol levels by about 9%.

 To maximize the amount of allicin in garlic, people should crush or chop the garlic, then let it sit for about 10 minutes before eating.
-This helps the enzymes in garlic work more strongly, creating more allicin.
+This helps the enzymes in the garlic work more strongly, creating more allicin.

 Add garlic to your daily meals